 They might be, depending on two things: the type of disability benefit you get and your overall income.

 SSI is cash assistance for disabled, blind and older people with low incomes and limited financial assets.
 Social Security administers the program, but money from the U.S. Treasury, not your Social Security taxes, pays for it.
-SSI payments in 2021 max out for an individual at $794 a month from the federal government, not including supplements in most states, and $1,191 for a married couple.
+Federal SSI payments in 2022 max out at $841 a month for an individual and $1,261 for a married couple when both spouses are eligible.
 Those benefits are not subject to income tax.

 Whether you pay taxes on SSDI benefits depends on what the Internal Revenue Service calls your “provisional income.”
 That's the sum of your adjusted gross income, tax-exempt interest income and half of your Social Security benefits for a given year.
 Here's how it works: